leelong3009/react-todo/README.md

     - Map this action to buttons by importing it, connecting it via mapDispatchToProps, passing it as an argument in the component's constructor function, then calling it directly.
     - Create a reducer for it, return the filter type which will be merged to the store's state
     - In the component, collect filter type value in state when calling mapStateToProps, then filtering values.
 At this step the component already has the updated store's state.
+- **mapStateToProps(state, ownProps?) => Object**:
-- mapStateToProps is used to to map current store's values to the component's passed in arguments.
-The value returned by mapStateToProps must have the same name as the passed in argument.
+    - Used to to map current store's values to the component's passed in arguments.
+    - Each field in the object returned by mapStateToProps will become a prop for your actual component.
+We must use the same field's name in the props.
+- **mapDispatchToProps: Object | (dispatch, ownProps?) => Object**
+    - Used to dispatch actions to the store.
+    - *dispatch* is a function of the Redux store.
+    - 2 ways to *dispatch* actions:
-- mapDispatchToProps is used to dispatch actions.
-We can directly call dispatch(action) or redux will help you bind the function to dispatch if you pass the action as an object.
-This mapped function is called via props if the component is created by extending the Component class, or via parameter if it is created by a function.
+        - We can directly call props.dispatch(action)
+        - Redux will help you bind the function to dispatch if you pass the mapDispatchToProps.
+This mapped function is called via props.
+Hence, instead of calling () => props.dispatch(() => action()), we can call props.action() directly.
-- values returned by reducers are the values in store, so we use these keywords to fetch data in components.
+- Values returned by reducers are the values in store, so we use these keywords to fetch data in components.